shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 v: The salvage value per unit (v < c)
 s: The shortage penalty cost per unit
 Q: The order quantity, a decision variable
-Q0: The value of the product the retailer needs on the barter platform is equal to the value of Q0 units of the product that the retailer sells
+Q_0: The value of the product the retailer needs on the barter platform is equal to the value of Q0 units of the product that the retailer sells
-Qc*: The optimal order quantity in the classical newsvendor model
+Q_c*: The optimal order quantity in the classical newsvendor model
 Q*: The optimal order quantity in the newsvendor model with barter
 r: The retailer pays r percent of retail price to the barter platform as the commission of per unit product
 π(Q,x): The total profit if the order size is Q units and the customer demand is x